abpio/abp-commercial-docs/en/modules/identity/ldap.md

 ## Introduction

-The Account PRO module has built-in `LdapExternalLoginProvider` and `OpenLdapManager` services.
+The Identity PRO module has built-in `LdapExternalLoginProvider` and `OpenLdapManager` services.
 It implements LDAP authentication and gets user info for [external login](https://github.com/abpframework/abp/issues/4977).

 Cross platform [LdapForNet](https://www.nuget.org/packages/LdapForNet/) library is used for Windows LDAP authentication.
 See [LdapForNet GitHub repository](https://github.com/flamencist/ldap4net) for more information.